-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in § \boxtimes 15064.5?b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of dedicated cemeteries?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
+Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in § \boxtimes 15064.5?b) Cause a substantial adverse change in the significance of an archaeological resource pursuant \boxtimes to 9 15064.5 ? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic \boxtimes d) Disturb any human remains, including those interred outside of dedicated cemeteries?
 VI.
 GEOLOGY AND SOILS.
-Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking?iii) Seismic-related ground failure, including \boxtimes liquefaction? iv) Landslides? b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including \boxtimes iv) Landslides? b) Result in substantial soil erosion or the loss of \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction \boxtimes or collapse?